spokestack/spokestack.io/content/blog/porting-the-alexa-minecraft-skill-to-python-using-spokestack/index.md

 ## Using the Speech Pipeline

 An essential piece to any voice interface is the ability to detect when the user is speaking, then convert the spoken phrase into a text transcript.
 Spokestack has an [easy-to-use speech pipeline](/docs/concepts/pipeline-configuration) that will handle this for us.
-The speech pipeline consists of three major components: a voice detection module, a wakeword trigger, and a speech recognizer.
+The speech pipeline consists of three major components: a voice detection module, a wake word trigger, and a speech recognizer.

 ### Microphone Input